simplesamlphp/simplesamlphp-module-oidc/README.md

 You may view the OIDC configuration endpoint at `https://localhost/.well-known/openid-configuration`

+#### Testing AuthProc filters

+To perform manual testing of authproc filters, enable the authprocs in `module_oidc.php` that set firstname, sn and performs a redirect for preprod warning.
+This setup shows that an authproc can do a redirect and then processing resumes.
+Once adjusted, run docker while change the `COMPOSER_REQUIRE` line to

+    `-e COMPOSER_REQUIRE="simplesamlphp/simplesamlphp-module-oidc:@dev simplesamlphp/simplesamlphp-module-preprodwarning" \`

+You can register a client from https://oidcdebugger.com/ to test.

 ### Build Image to Deploy for Conformance Tests

 Build an image that contains a pre-configured sqlite database.